World’s No. 2 Memory Chip Maker SK Hynix Reports Surprise Profit

 Chipmakers are optimistic about a sector recovery, with Taiwan Semiconductor Manufacturing Co. last week projecting strong revenue growth in 2024.
 ASML Holding NV, the sole maker of high-end lithography equipment key to manufacturing the most sophisticated semiconductors, closed at a record high Wednesday after orders more than tripled last quarter.

-SK Hynix said it will boost capital spending in 2024 while aiming to minimize disruption to the demand-supply demand balance.
-And it will proceed with mass production of AI memory product HBM3E, focusing spending on high-bandwidth memory and other strategic products.
+AI-powered smartphones and PCs are driving chip demand, SK Hynix said.
+The company plans to boost overall capital spending, even while continuing to cut back on legacy chip output in 2024.
+It will proceed with mass production of AI memory product HBM3E, focusing spending on high-bandwidth memory and other strategic products.

 Read More: Samsung Profit Tumbles 35% as Chip Weakness Persists